Use the tools and guides below to determine whether items belong in the recycling, trash, or compost.

 The triangle and number symbols printed on many plastics are the manufacturer's identification code for the type of resin in the plastic, similar to a nutrition label on a food can.
 The triangle or arrow symbols are not indicators that something is recyclable in any given community.
 These symbols only appear on plastics--not metal, glass or paper.

 What changed?
-When recycling began in the 1990's, numbers were often used to help the public identify what was recyclable.
+When recycling began in the 1990s, numbers were often used to help the public identify what was recyclable.
 With more complex product packaging and world-wide manufacturing, we are moving away from using the numbers to identify what is recyclable.
-All you need to do is ask yourself a simple question about the plastic item.
+All you need to do is ask yourself a simple question about the plastic item:

-End markets want to buy plastic bottles, tubs and jugs.
-Markets do not want these hard-to-recycle plastics that have no value.
+End markets want to buy plastic bottles, tubs and jugs, not hard-to-recycle plastics that have no value.

 Mountain View accepts a variety of recyclables based on sustainable market value.

-Visit these links for how to recycle:
+Visit these links for more information on how to recycle: